-Example 11.04-: A regional office is performing an IP 95002 for three White findings in the Initiating Events Cornerstone.
+Example 11.04-4: A regional office is performing an IP 95002 for three White findings in the Initiating Events Cornerstone.
 If an additional White inspection finding is identified in the Occupational Radiation Safety Cornerstone, then the regional office should inspect this finding using IP 95001.

-If a plant moves to the right in the Action Matrix (i.e., has a higher column number) because a safety-significant input starts safety-significant inputs , then the applicable supplemental inspection for the higher column shall be performed even if the lower column’s supplemental inspection was already performed or scheduled to be performed for the first input.
+If a plant moves to the right in the Action Matrix (i.e., has a higher column number) because a safety-significant input starts while other safety-significant inputs are open, then the applicable supplemental inspection for the higher column shall be performed even if the lower column’s supplemental inspection was already performed or scheduled to be performed for the first input.
 The plant will remain in the higher column until the supplemental inspection for the higher column is completed and the conditions in section 11.04.b or 11.04.c are met.

 The regional office can perform the first supplemental inspection before performing the supplemental inspection for the higher column.
-If the first supplemental inspection objectives are met, then the applicable input would no longer be considered with other Action Matrix inputs in accordance with the guidance in ection 11.
+If the first supplemental inspection objectives are met, then the applicable input would no longer be considered with other Action Matrix inputs in accordance with the guidance in section 11.

-Likewise, any inspection finding, which is satisfactorily inspected and resolved through an IP 9500 inspection and considered isolated from the other findings or PIs inspected, can be closed once the .
+Likewise, any inspection finding, which is satisfactorily inspected and resolved through an IP 95001 inspection and considered isolated from the other findings or PIs inspected, can be closed once the supplemental inspection has been satisfactorily completed.
 The basis for the NRC’s actions should be stated in the inspection report cover letter.
 The cover letter should also include the licensee actions necessary to close any open findings or parallel PI findings.
-However, the licensee shall not move across the Action Matrix column in accordance with ection 11.04.a.
+However, the licensee shall not move across the Action Matrix column in accordance with section 11.04.a.

-Example 11.04-: A plant has a White finding starting in the first quarter, the NRC completes an IP 95001 inspection in the third quarter, and the plant has two additional White inputs in the same cornerstone starting in the quarter.
-Because the plant would enter Column 3 in the quarter, the licensee would stay in Column 3 until the IP 95002 inspection results in the determination that the licensee adequately evaluated and addressed the issues.
-Even though the initial White finding would no longer be active in the Action Matrix , the plant remains in Column 3 until the IP 95002 is completed as just described.
+Example 11.04-5: A plant has a White finding starting in the first quarter, the NRC completes an IP 95001 inspection in the third quarter, and the plant has two additional White inputs in the same cornerstone starting in the third quarter.
+Because the plant would enter Column 3 in the third quarter, the licensee would stay in Column 3 until the IP 95002 inspection results in the determination that the licensee adequately evaluated and addressed the issues.
+Even though the initial White finding would no longer be active in the Action Matrix because it was closed upon satisfactory completion of the supplemental inspection, the plant remains in Column 3 until the IP 95002 is completed as just described.

 The regional offices should coordinate with NSIR to close greater-than-Green security findings related to force-on-force exercise deficiencies because closure of these types of findings may require a force-on-force exercise re-inspection performed by NSIR.